 Program of Study

-Saint Mary’s College has established its first direct student exchange program at the University of Notre Dame Australiain Fremantle, Western Europe, whose object is to provide university education within a context of Catholic faith and values.
-Students can take courses in arts and sciences, business, education, health, nursing, and theology and philosophy, etc. Students are required to enroll in a course titled Australian History and Society (fulfills SMC History requirement) which includes a one-week field trip to a regional part of Western Australia and the opportunity to engage with Aboriginal people on their land and in the context of their culture.
+Saint Mary’s College has established its first direct student exchange program at the University of Notre Dame Australia in Fremantle, Western Australia, whose object is to provide university education within a context of Catholic faith and values.
+Students can take courses in arts and sciences, business, education, health, nursing, and theology and philosophy, etc. Students are required to enroll in a course titled Australian History and Society (fulfills SMC History requirement) which includes a 6 day field trip to a regional part of Western Australia and the opportunity to engage with Aboriginal people on their land and in the context of their culture.

 Students are offered a one-week orientation in the first week of arrival.
-Student will receive a Certificate of International Studies if they successfully complete the program.
-Several other certificates are also available: the Certificate in Asia Pacific Business (fall), the Certificate in Asia Pacific Studies (spring), and the Certificate in Australasian Ecology.
+Student will receive a Certificate of International Studies if they successfully complete five courses.

 Fremantle is the home of the main campus and offers a wide array of cafes, restaurants, markets, cultural richness and beaches that are all within walking distance.